-The Academy Counselor (207-326-2419, or ext.
-2419) provides professional personal counseling for students and serves as the Substance Abuse Prevention Education Coordinator.
-Services of the Academy Counselor are provided free of charge to students.
+The Academy Counselor (207-326-2644, or ext.
+2644) provides professional personal counseling for students.
+Counseling Services are provided free of charge to students.
 Counseling is available Monday through Friday, 8:00 a.m. to 4:00 p.m.
 Counseling can also be provided after hours for emergent needs.
 Students are encouraged to call Campus Safety to request emergency counseling.